 I don’t want to spoil too much, so I’ll end off here.
 If you like what you’ve read, let us know.
 We’re always looking to add more rockstar people to the team.

-Check out our open roles on our jobs page.
+Check out our open roles on our careers page.
 If you have any questions, send us a message.
 We’d love to hear from you.